 Teaching is an important component of the program, as many career paths after the program may involve it.
 Obviously, if your primary goal is an academic position, teaching will be involved.
 Universities are increasingly interested in the quality and innovations in teaching in addition to research accomplishments, so this is not to be taken lightly.
 Furthermore, many of our graduates end up in predominantly teaching positions, where it is clear that teaching experience is critical.

-Another important role of teaching is that it generally provides financial support for students, especially in their first several years, but sometimes for more advanced students as well.
+Another important role of teaching is that it generally provides financial support for many of our students.

 Most of our teaching assistants are for our introductory undergraduate classes, ASTR 105 (The Planets) and ASTR 110 (Introduction to Astronomy).
 If you are a TA for one of these, your primary duty will be to teach the lab sections of the class and grade the lab reports.
 It is critical that you are familiar with the labs beforehand for them to go smoothly!
 There are several resources available to help you with this: generally, the TAs schedule weekly meetings to go over upcoming labs, and previous TAs have put together notes and teaching materials for most of the labs.
 In addition to labs, you will also likely be called upon to help grade exams, and possibly homeworks, from the main class section.